layershift/enscale-docs/pages/03.features/04.ip-addresses/docs.10.md

 ##### Recommended for:

-* All internal nodes (anything that does not directly receive requests from the internet)
+* All internal nodes (anything that does not directly receive requests from the internet).

 ##### Not suitable for:

-* Direct access to backend server from an external location (e.g. mobile app connecting via internet directly to a MongoDB instance)
+* Direct access to backend server from an external location (e.g. mobile app connecting via internet directly to a MongoDB instance).

 ### Using a Public IP address